mythz/site/_blog/posts/2022-08-05-hetzner-cloud.md

 <div class="text-gray-500 text-center">Live monitoring updates every 3-5 seconds.</div>
 </div>

-CloudWatch is a major value add for AWS, and Hetzner's offering is very very basic in comparison, but it is nice to see live updating stats right in your web browser.
+CloudWatch is a major value add for AWS, and Hetzner's offering is very very basic in comparison, but it is nice to see live updating stats right in your web browser, and something hopefully the other providers can also offer in the future.

 ### Price
 This is the biggest draw card by a long way.
 The AWS and Azure "recommended" setups are extremely expensive for the hardware and performance they offer.
-Yes they are mature cloud offerings with a large array of features, but their pricing scales with hardware resources.
+Yes they are mature cloud offerings with a large array of features, but their **pricing scales with hardware resources**.
-Products like `Provisioned` IOPs are extremely expensive, and when other cloud providers are offering far more performant and competitive storage with their instances, it can feel like AWS is using it's market share and their defaults to upsell very expensive products.
+Products like `Provisioned IOPs` are extremely expensive, and when other cloud providers are offering far more performant and competitive storage with their instances, it can feel like AWS is using it's market share and their defaults to upsell very expensive products.

 ### Transfer costs
-It's been long known that one of the ways large cloud providers keep customers in their network is by charging really large data egress costs.
+It's been long known that one of the ways large cloud providers keep customers in their network is by charging [excessively large and complex data egress costs](https://aws.amazon.com/blogs/architecture/overview-of-data-transfer-costs-for-common-architectures).
 Something attractive about simplified pricing from Hetzner Cloud (and DigitalOcean to a lesser degree) is the included data transfer of 20TB a month.

-Not only is AWS data transfer pricing extremely complicated (inter region vs cross region vs CloudFront vs Transit Gateway and so on), but if your application was sending a lot of data to clients, the same 20TB coming out of AWS would cost $1791 just for data.
+Not only is AWS data transfer pricing extremely complicated (inter region vs cross region vs CloudFront vs Transit Gateway and so on), but if your application was sending a lot of data to clients, that same 20TB you get for free with a $15 server, would cost **$1791 just for data** when coming from AWS.
 Azure pricing also confusing, and in some ways more expensive.

 ## Defaults are powerful
 Both AWS and Azure "recommended" defaults are there not because the software selected (SQL Server and Postgres) need that amount of resources just to operate, but more as an upsell.
 Lots of projects and applications absolutely do not need features like "Provisioned IOPs", despite GP2 storage of AWS being incredibly slow.

 Performing disk speed check using the Linux utility `fio` an AWS EC2 instance with 100GB GP2 storage can do ~2250 IOPS and 9MB/s read, and ~750 IOPs at 3MB/s write.
-In contrast, Digital Ocean $48 instance, this is not even paying the extra $8/month for the faster storage can do 35.2k IOPS at 138MB/s read, and 11.8k IOPS at 45MB/s write.
+In contrast, Digital Ocean $48 instance, this is not even paying the extra $8/month for the faster storage can do 35.2k IOPS at 144MB/s read, and 11.8k IOPS at 48MB/s write.

-Hetzner again is the stand out, with the $15 instance tests resulting in 50.8k IOPS at 197MB/s read, and 16.9k IOPS at 65MB/s write.
+Hetzner again is the stand out, with the $15 instance tests resulting in 50.8k IOPS at 207MB/s read, and 16.9k IOPS at 69MB/s write.

 |               | Read IOPS | Write IOPs | Read MBs  | Write MBs |
 |---------------|-----------|------------|-----------|-----------|